1.1.C.140 Child support percentage

 Definition

-A parent's (1.1.P.10) child support percentage is calculated for each child in the assessment and identifies which parent in an assessment is required to pay child support (1.1.C.60).
+A parent's (1.1.P.10) child support percentage is calculated for each child in the assessment and identifies which parent in an assessment is generally required to pay child support (1.1.C.60).
 The child support percentage is calculated as follows:

-If a parent's child support percentage for a child is negative, they are meeting more than their share of the COTC through care.
+If a parent's child support percentage for a child is negative, they are generally meeting more than their share of the COTC through care.
 They may be entitled to receive child support for that child.

 A parent can have different child support percentages for each child in an assessment if the care arrangement for each child is different.
 In this situation, the child support liability for each child is calculated, and the parent with the net liability will be required to pay child support.